Personnel Policy

 Harassment on the basis of sex is a violation of Title VII (federal law) and Statute 111.36(b) (state law).
 Sexual harassment, either verbal or physical, is an unlawful employment practice and will not be tolerated by the Boulder Junction Public Library.

-The Boulder Junction Public Library board accepts and adheres to all definitions and procedures outlined in the law as regards sexual harassment.
+The Boulder Junction Public Library Board of Trustees accepts and adheres to all definitions and procedures outlined in the law as regards sexual harassment.
 Any employee who engages in sexual harassment will subject themselves to disciplinary action up to and including discharge.

 Adopted July 2001